 He attended schools in Montgomery County (while the dinosaurs roamed), until 10th grade, when he switched from MCPS to Sandy Spring Friends School (’70), and actively began to pursue his interest in photography.
 While there, he had his own small darkroom and worked for the newspaper and yearbook, while being a full participant in all other school activities.

 At Cornell College in Mt.
 Vernon, IA, Henry (’74) worked for the school’s yearbook, newspaper, and PR departments while fully participating in college life.
 He photographed all aspects of life at a small liberal arts institution.
 For his senior thesis, he did a massive photo restoration project for the Iowa State Historical Society, the results of which were displayed in the Iowa State Capital building in Des Moines in the spring of 1974.
 The film and prints were all processed with then-accepted-archival processing standards.
 All of the images were mounted to then-accepted-standards of archival mounting (acid-free materials).

 Henry feels that working digitally is much easier and yet much more difficult than film–all at the same time.
 He is more than happy to discuss why that is, if you’d like.
 See the contact form on the photo portion of the site.
-He currently owns a semi-pro model camera, and 3 zoom lenses ranging in length from 16mm (wide-ish) to 300mm (long-ish).

 He is a big believer in printing images–and the bigger the better!
-His printer is a pro-model Epson Ink jet which uses archival pigment inks.
-It is capable of printing up to 17″ high and as long as they need to be.
+His printer is a pro-model Epson ink jet which uses archival pigment inks.
+It is capable of printing to nearly 17″ high and as long as they need to be.
 Henry has an abiding interest in panoramic images which he creates by taking multiple images.
 He has some panoramas that are over 12 feet long!.
 Prints from his printer, properly mounted and taken care of will last considerably longer than he expects to–at least 100 years!